Homepage > Residents > City Services > Sustainability > Building and Home Electrification

 Building and Home Electrification

-Be Future Ready with Building Electrification!
+Be Future Ready and Electrify!

 What is beneficial electrification?